Test, optimize, manage, and automate with AI. Take a free test drive of Quiq's AI Studio. Test drive AI Studio -->

 Retrieval Augmented Generation – Ultimate Guide

-From contact centers to copywriting and more, a lot has changed since the advent of large language models a little over a year ago.
+A lot has changed since the advent of large language models a little over a year ago.
 But, incredibly, there are already many attempts at extending the functionality of the underlying technology.

 One broad category of these attempts is known as “tool use”, and consists of augmenting language models by giving them access to things like calculators.
 Stories of these models failing at simple arithmetic abound, and the basic idea is that we can begin to shore up their weaknesses by connecting them to specific external resources.